 2. Set up a time to come see the horse

 Not everyone can come visit prior to purchasing, and we understand that.
 However, if you can come to see a horse, we welcome you to visit!
 We will hold a horse without a deposit for up to 24 hours for you to visit.
 If you need to make other arrangements and it will be longer than 24 hours before you can visit, we will hold the horse for up to 2 weeks for a Non-Refundable deposit of 10% of the purchase price or $1000 (whichever is greater).
-If you will need longer than two weeks, then the deposit is 25% of the purchase price for up to 30 days.

 You do not need to put down a deposit to book a time to see a horse if it is longer than 24 hours out; just be aware that horses are still for sale until 24 hours before you arrive if you have not put down a deposit.
 We will notify you if the horse sells before you are able to visit.

 If you cannot come see a horse, you can request videos or a facetime call also!

 Once you have visited a horse and decide to proceed further, you have 24 hours to either book a PPE or put down a deposit for purchase, or the horse will be available again to the general public for sale.